infrasonar/docs/docs/collectors/probes/vmware/vmwareguest.md

     When monitoring guests running on a standalone ESXi environment you can use `esx` and when monitoring guest on Vcenter managed environment use `vcenter`

-You can automate this step using our toolkit and VNWare guests report.
+You can automate this step using our toolkit and VMware guests report.

 Please reach out to [support](../../../introduction/support.md) for additional information.